cits5501/cits5501.github.io/assets/workshops/workshop02-solutions.md

   might test it on non-technical staff in their own organisation, for instance.

+  (The staff in their own organisation are acting as a sort of *test double* or *mock*, here -- we will see more about these later.
+When we write unit tests, a "mock" is some sort of object that "stands in for" a real object that for some reason is difficult or inappropriate to use.)

 \orangealert If you are not clear about what makes a good requirement, you might want to review the chapter from the *Pressman* textbook on "Understanding Requirements" (in the 9th edition)